SilkRose/Pony/stories/fleetfall/fleetfall.md

 *Would they just make us break up?
 That sure would suck…*

-*Rainbow Dash isn't always the most subtle pony [MIXING FREQUENCY QUALIFIERS].
+*Rainbow Dash isn't always the most subtle pony.
 It is fun to watch her try, though.*

 *She might be subtle if her job depended on it.*